Recognition of same-sex unions in Cambodia

 Cambodia does not recognize same-sex marriage or civil unions, but recognizes a registry program known as the "declaration of family relationship" offering some limited legal rights to same-sex couples.
 By June 2021, this registry, which can serve as an evidence-based documentation of a relationship, had been introduced to 68 communes.
-Same-sex marriage has received support from King Norodom Sihamoni and his late father, King Norodom Sihanouk, who expressed support after witnessing same-sex marriages in San Francisco in 2004.
+Same-sex marriage has received support from King Norodom Sihamoni and his father, King Norodom Sihanouk, who expressed support after witnessing same-sex marriages in San Francisco in 2004.

 The Constitution of Cambodia defines marriage as the union of "one husband and one wife".
 In 2023, the government suggested it would look into legalising same-sex marriage.

-Partnerships
+Local initiatives

-The Rainbow Community Kampuchea (RoCK) with the help of local authorities has created a formal relationship registry program called the "Declaration of Family Relationship" (សេចក្តីថ្លែងទំនាក់ទំនងគ្រួសារ, sackdəy thlaeng tumnĕək tumnɔɔng kruəsaa, /km/).
+In 2018, the Rainbow Community Kampuchea (RoCK; សហគមន៍ឥន្ទធនូកម្ពុជា, Sa'ha'kum 'Enthĕə'nuu Kampuciə) with the help of local authorities created a formal relationship registry program called the "Declaration of Family Relationship" (សេចក្តីថ្លែងទំនាក់ទំនងគ្រួសារ, sackdəy thlaeng tumnĕək tumnɔɔng kruəsaa, /km/).
 According to the RoCK, "the Declaration of Family Relationship is a civil contract between two people who are willing to be together and share responsibility taking care of the family, children and distribute the joint asset, as legal spouses do".
 It can serve as an evidence-based documentation of a relationship for same-sex couples; "Written in accordance with key elements of Cambodian civil law, the [Declaration] is legally non-binding but nonetheless creates an immediate and interim protective tool that same-sex couples can access despite not yet being able to legally marry under Cambodian law."
 By May 2018, the civil contract had been introduced to 50 communes in 15 provinces.
-As of June 2021, the program had been introduced to 68 communes in 20 provinces, and 26 couples had signed the forms.
+This had increased to 68 communes in 20 provinces by June 2021, with 26 couples having signed the forms by that time.
+32 couples had registered by October 2024.

 Same-sex marriage

 Background

 There is one recorded case of a legally valid same-sex civil marriage contracted in Cambodia.
-Khav Sokha and Pum Eth were married on 12 March 1995 in the village of Kro Bao Ach Kok, Kandal, where they are from.
+Khav Sokha and Pum Eth were married on 12 March 1995 in the village of Krabau, Kandal, where they are from.
 Sokha said in an interview with The Phnom Penh Post, "The authorities thought it was strange, but they agreed to tolerate it because I have three children already (from a previous marriage).
 They said that if we were both single (and childless), we would not be allowed to get married because we could not produce children".
 Thus, it was a fully acknowledged marriage, with official approval, and there "was not really any reaction to it".
 It was a popular event, with 250 people coming to the ceremony and partying, including Buddhist monks and high officials from the province.

-In February 2018, a Cambodian-French same-sex couple attempted to marry in the town of Kratié, but police prevented the wedding ceremony from taking place and arrested the couple.
+However, when a Cambodian-French same-sex couple attempted to marry in Kratié in February 2018, police prevented the wedding ceremony from taking place and arrested the couple.